woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

   # run the cardano-db-sync setup script to create database
   ~/src/cardano-db-sync/scripts/postgresql-setup.sh --createdb

+  # output will show error if the privatenet database is not
+  # psql: error: FATAL:  database "privatenet" does not exist
+  # All good!

+  # as an added validation, you can run --check, which includes a check for existence of database
+  ~/cardano-src/cardano-db-sync/scripts/postgresql-setup.sh --check

-  # output
+  # sample output
-  # verify you see "All good!" or correct any errors as necessary
+  Did not find any relations.
+  All good!
   ```
 - **Note**: Installing the schema for the database we just created will be done automatically, when we run the cardano-db-sync process